• Skip to main content

 For Hash:

 • Preheat oven to 450 degrees (F).
-On a baking sheet lined with a silicone mat spread cubed sweet potatoes in a single layer and drizzle with 1 tablespoon of olive oil.
+On a baking sheet lined with a silicone mat or parchment paper spread cubed sweet potatoes in a single layer and drizzle with 1 tablespoon of olive oil.
 Season with a pinch of salt and pepper.
 Bake for about 20 minutes or until soft.

-• Heat a large cast-iron pan (you can use a regular pan) over medium-high heat.
+• Heat a large skillet over medium-high heat.
 Add 1 tablespoon of olive oil.

 • When the oil is very hot add the diced onion, jalapenos, and bell pepper.
 Season with paprika, salt, and pepper.
 Saute for about 8 minutes or until the onion and peppers are soft.
 Add more olive oil if the pan gets too dry.